 The Stasi official, in his turn says, ‘Excuse me?
 What’s excuse me?’

 ‘And spiced up by our humour.
 We don’t have all the ingredients that you have in the West.
-With not much, one manages to be very creative.
+With nothing to speak of, one manages to be very creative.
 We get by.
 There’s a whole category of things we consider “nicht schön, aber brauchbar – not beautiful, but servicable’.

 ‘We can do better than Tempo-Linsen lentils.
 They’ve been chemically-treated for quick cooking.
 Then coming in a cooking bag we have Instant KUKO-Reis.

 ‘You shouldn’t be trying to catch up with the West, but leading it in something better, more natural.
-Not a mediocre copy of what we’ve got.
+Not a mediocre knock-off of what we’ve got.
 We’re lagging behind ourselves in what we should be providing for our diet.
 What vegetables we have we boil away the goodness.
-We eat too much grease.
+We’re far too heavy on grease.
 We’ve got our own ersatz food.
 We’ve abandoned fresh orange juice as a drink in favour of cordial.
-Plastic cocktail frankfurts for real sausages, canned pineapple for fresh fruit, processed cheese for the wonderful range of fresh cheeses.
+We’ve substituted plastic cocktail frankfurts for real sausages, canned pineapple for fresh fruit, processed cheese for the wonderful range of fresh cheeses.

-If they can be stuck quickly on a toothpick, all the better.
-We’ve forsaken fresh coffee for instant coffee. ’
+If they can be stuck quickly on a toothpick, all the better.’

 ‘It wasn’t an easy start, was it, ’I said.